stevencombs/retrocombs.github.io/_posts/2015/2015-09-19-book-review-the-lego-architect.md

   - lego
 ---

 No Starch Press sent me a prerelease copy (release date: September 24th, 2015) of their latest LEGO related title, *[The LEGO Architect](http://www.amazon.com/gp/product/1593276133/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1593276133&linkCode=as2&tag=bricinmypockb-20)*.
 I AM GLAD THEY DID!
-Everyone knows that I am a huge fan of Allan Bedford's *[The Unofficial LEGO Builder’s Guide](http://www.stevencombs.com/lego/2012/12/09/book-review-unofficial-lego.html)*.
+Everyone knows that I am a huge fan of Allan Bedford's [The Unofficial LEGO Builder’s Guide](http://www.stevencombs.com/lego/2012/12/09/book-review-unofficial-lego.html).
 I enjoy his book because it does just more than show how to build a specific model or genre of models – it teaches concepts that make you a better model builder and gives you a mathematical understanding of LEGO components and their connections.

 ![](http://www.stevencombs.com/images/posts/2015-09-19-book-review-lego-architect/book-and-computer.jpg)